Types of Companies in Germany: Guidance for Investors

 Company formation in Germany is not conditioned by nationality.
-All foreign investors are welcomed, irrespective of their nationality and/or place of residence.
+All foreign investors are welcome, irrespective of their nationality and/or place of residence.
 Moreover, the fact that the GmbH is a flexible business structure is an important advantage for those who decide to open a company here.

 Please keep in mind that the steps described above apply in most cases, for opening a corporation, as opposed to those that are required to open a sole trader or a partnership.
-In general, simpler business forms are easier to incorporate, however, professional advice and assistance is recommended.
+In general, simpler business forms are easier to incorporate, however, professional advice and assistance are recommended.

 All corporations in Germany observe the accounting principles (in most cases, the IFRS), and need to submit annual financial statements.
-Investors can choose to work with our German accountants in order to ensure that these annual documents and properly drawn up and submitted.
-They can also reach out to our team for bookkeeping services, payroll processing, tax payments.
+Investors can choose to work with our German accountants to ensure that these annual documents and properly drawn up and submitted.
+They can also reach out to our team for bookkeeping services, payroll processing, and tax payments.

 We invite you to watch a video on the main types of companies in Germany:

 Taxation and reporting compliance for the types of companies in Germany